 - Make sure employees are aware of resources like employee assistance programs.

-- Use pulse surveys to get a general idea of employees’ wellbeing and attitudes towards work.
+- Use pulse surveys to get a general idea of employees’ well-being and attitudes toward work.

 - Consider offering flexible work hours.